Chapter 3 “Evaluation: A Hot Topic in High School Education”

 (Sorry for writing a long article again!)

 “Nabetan Journal” is a series of articles that shows you what the UTokyo FFP classes (conducted every other week) are like.
 I’m sorry for the extremely belated post since the previous article (DAY 2) due to personal reasons.
-I’m eager to catch up from now.
+I’m eager to catch up now.
 Let’s go!

 DAY 3 was conducted on May 6th and 7th (right after the Golden Week Holidays…).
 The goals, objectives, and agenda of the class are as follows.